RossiFire/mcp-google-calendar/README.md

 - Node.js (v16 or higher)
 - npm or yarn
 - Google account with Calendar access
-- Google OAuth2 credentials (for Cloud OAuth method)
+- Google OAuth2 credentials
+- Claude Desktop

 ## Getting Started
 Since this is a local server, you'll need to set up google cloud project to use it.
 Here's a detailed guide on how to get your tokens.